-Northampton, MA — The Men’s College Squash Association has announced its 2014-2015 First and Second All-American teams.
+Hatfield, MA — The Men’s College Squash Association has announced its 2015-2016 First and Second All-American teams.

-Complete selection criteria can be found in the All-Americans section of the CSA rules; however, it is important to note that to be eligible for All-American status, a player must compete in the Individual Championships.
-Players who do not compete in Individuals can still receive a national ranking and honorable mention.
+Complete selection criteria can be found in the All-Americans section of the CSA rules; however, it is important to note that to be eligible for All-American status, unless a waiver is granted, a player must compete in the Individual Championships.

 First Team (listed alphabetically):

 Second Team (listed alphabetically):

 - Kah Wah Cheong (Yale University)

 - Neil Cordell (University of Rochester)